 "Good Morning, Boss.
-I brought your favorite... coffee," Special Agent Anthony DiNozzo greeted, pausing as he took in the glare that Gibbs was sending to the envelope.
-While he was curious about the envelope, his well developed sense of self-preservation kept his mouth shut.
-No need to make himself the target of Gibbs' anger.
+I brought your favorite... coffee," Special Agent Anthony DiNozzo greeted, pausing as he took in the glare that Jethro was sending to the envelope.
+While he was curious about the envelope, his well-developed sense of self-preservation kept his mouth shut.
+No need to make himself the target of Jethro's anger.

 Jenny cocked her head sideways as she took in his silent scowl, "And good morning to you too, Jethro."

 "What the hell is that about?"
-Gibbs asked vaguely, while gesturing at the envelope.
+Jethro asked vaguely, while gesturing at the envelope.

-"Not that I'm aware of," he replied, glaring out of her office window.
+"Not that I'm aware of," Jethro replied, glaring out of her office window.

 "I can make some calls..."
 Jenny offered.